 Average hourly earnings of all employees on private nonfarm

-increase of 6 cents in June.
+following an increase of 8 cents in August.
 Over the 12 months

-ending in July, average hourly earnings rose by 2.0 percent.
-From June 2013 to
+ending in September, average hourly earnings grew by 2.0

-Turning to the data from the survey of households, the
+Turning to measures from the survey of households, the

 part-time workers, would have preferred full-time employment,